You can have your motoplat system repaired and rebuilt. These services are to be found at the following places:

 Pekka Förbom (Finland), pekka.forbom@postikaista.net

 Charges between 100 and 130 euro depending on the work.
-He has the machinery to
+He has the machinery

 rewind the coils.
 He repairs both motoplat and SEM systems.